-- 2 cups warm water not hot, not cold
+- 1 cup warm water – not hot, not cold

-Then add approximately 4 more cups (this is not an exact measurement) of all-purpose flour to desired consistency.
+- Then add one cup of all-purpose flour, and gradually add more (between 1.5 – 2 cups) to desired consistency.
 You want the bread dough to be slightly sticky but not too much.
 When you touch the dough, it should bounce back slightly.
 Be sure to leave the mixer on for several minutes after you get the right consistency.

-Grease a large bowl with canola oil.
+- Grease a medium-sized bowl with canola oil.
 Add dough to the bowl, making sure you smooth it into a ball.
 Cover the dough with a clean dish towel and set it in a warm corner of your kitchen.
 Let the dough rise until doubled in size.

-Form dough into 12 mini shapes (for mini loafs) or 4-5 larger loafs.
+- Form dough into two large loaves.
 Use same punch down method for each loaf, making sure smooth side is facing up.
 Let loaves rise again until doubled in size.

-Bake loafs on 350 degrees for approximately 25 minutes or until bottom is browned nicely.
+- Bake loaves on 350 degrees for approximately 35 minutes or until bottom is browned nicely.
 Remove from pans to wire racks and brush tops with butter.

 - Cool completely before storing in storage/freezer bags.
 This bread freezes well.